PabloMP2P/ClassyC/README.md

   Compile-time checks are available in C11 and later and can be enabled by defining `CLASSYC_ENABLE_COMPILE_TIME_CHECKS` before including the header.
   Runtime checks are enabled by default, but can be disabled by defining `CLASSYC_DISABLE_RUNTIME_CHECKS` before including the header.
   To support deeper inheritance hierarchies, you can extend the recursive macros definitions by adding `RECURSIVE_CLASS_MEMBER_DECLARATION_10`, `RECURSIVE_CLASS_MEMBER_DECLARATION_11`, and so on, making sure that each macro expands to the next one.
-- Asynchronous methods will release the thread and the resources when they finish.
-- When using asynchronous methods, ensure the number of threads does not exceed the system's capacity.
-- If you are using shared objects across multiple threads, ensure they are protected using LOCK_OBJECT and UNLOCK_OBJECT or make sure other proper synchronization mechanisms are in place to avoid race conditions.
+- If you are using shared objects across multiple threads, ensure they are protected using mutexes or make sure other proper synchronization mechanisms are in place to avoid race conditions.

 ## Acknowledgements
 - **Unity Test**: I used Unity Test to perform some tests on ClassyC: (https://github.com/ThrowTheSwitch/Unity).
-- **TinyCThread**: I used TinyCThread to provide portability for thread support for asynchronous methods: (https://github.com/tinycthread/tinycthread).